 Caitlin's foundational approach to counseling centers on establishing rapport and collaborative relationships with clients, often aligning with person centered and narrative therapy approaches.
-She specializes in anxiety disorders and those with trauma from narcissistic abuse.
-Caitlin has passed level two training in the Gottman Method and can assist couples with: PTSD, trauma, and affairs.
+She specializes in anxiety disorders and trauma from narcissistic abuse.

-Aetna, Blue Cross Blue Shield (all kinds), Cigna, First Health, Friday Health Plans, Healthcare Highways, HealthChoice, Health Smart Benefit Solutions, Kempton Group, Multiplan, Oscar, United Healthcare/UMR/Optum, Oklahoma Soonercare, OEPIC, and those doing self pay ($150).
+Aetna, AmBetter (Oklahoma Complete Health), Blue Cross Blue Shield (all kinds), Cigna, First Health, Healthcare Highways, HealthChoice, Health Smart Benefit Solutions, Multiplan, Oscar, PHCS, Taro Health, United Healthcare/UMR/Optum, Oklahoma Soonercare, OEPIC, and those doing self pay ($150).

 Individual therapy is a process through which clients work one-on-one with the counselor.
 This is done in a safe, caring, and confidential environment to explore your feelings, beliefs, and behaviors.
-In these 45 to 60 minute sessions (depending upon insurance coverage) we will work through challenging or influential memories, identify aspects of life that you would like to change, set personal goals, and work toward desired change.
+In these 45 to 60 minute sessions (depending upon insurance coverage) clients will work through challenging of influential memories, identify aspects of life that they would like to change, set personal goals, and work toward desired change.
+Caitlin approaches therapy using TF-CBT, Narrative Therapy, Person Centered Therapy, and Solution Focused Therapy approaches.

 Couples counseling is a process through which a couple works with the counselor to identify specific areas of conflict and/or aspects of their relationship they would like to change.
 This is done through the Gottman Method.
-Couples counseling will not be done if domestic violence is occurring.
+Couples counseling will not be done if intimate partner abuse and/or violence is occurring.
 Caitlin has completed Gottman level two and can now assist couples with trauma and affairs.
-In these sessions we will address any immediate and pressing problems, develop strategies for protecting and enhancing the long-term health and happiness of the relationship, and set goals for the relationship.
-Please be aware that many insurance policies do not cover couples counseling and self pay may be a better option.
+In these sessions couples will address any immediate and pressing problems, develop strategies for protecting and enhancing the long-term health and happiness of the relationship, and set goals for the relationship.
+Please be aware that many insurance policies do not cover couples counseling.

 Caitlin's personal philosophy is to counsel individuals from a person centered approach.
-What this means is an emphasis on the individual become their most authentic self- focusing on their concerns and goals.
-From here Caitlin is able to implement techniques of cognitive behavioral therapy and solution focused therapy to help work through conflicts and achieve collaborative goals.
+This is an emphasis on the individual to become their most authentic self; focusing on their concerns and goals.
+From here there will be implementation of cognitive behavioral therapy and solution focused therapy to help work through conflicts and achieve collaborative goals.